 Home Learning and weekly news will now be communicated through the Year 1 blog on the website throughout the week and IPC information will also appear in these when relevant.
 All home learning should be completed and returned to school as advised on the blog.

 Home learning will change as the children progress through the school so that it is both suitable for their age and also prepares them for the next steps in their school life.
 In KS1 children will receive a ‘Love to Learn’ challenge every three weeks.
 This will be based on something they have been learning at school and should be used to reinforce this learning at home with you.
 Please let this be the child’s learning.

 Our school uniform exists both for health and safety reasons and to develop a sense of pride and responsibility in being a member of the Ramsgate Arts community.
 The uniform policy includes the expectation that all children will wear black school shoes (trainers are not acceptable footwear), that long hair should be tied back at all times and that, with the exception of a watch and a pair of small stud earrings, NO jewellery may be worn by children.
 Please also be aware that JoJo bows are also not aloud.
 We also ask you to remember that children should not be wearing make-up or nail varnish to school and hair styles should not be extreme – this includes unnatural hair colours.
 The school’s uniform policy is listed in the school’s prospectus and if you would like another copy, please ask at the school office.
 Please ensure your child is dressed according to this policy and that all items of clothing are clearly named.

 Sipping water throughout the day aids concentration and learning.
 Please provide your child with a water bottle which they may keep with them throughout the day.
-These are available from the school office.

 It is vital that pupils arrive at school on time and that absence is kept to a minimum.
 Frequent lateness and absences can have a huge negative impact on a child’s learning so please try to have your child in school by 8:20am every day.